How do I use the new Touch Bar feature on the new MacBook Pro? Can I customise the functions that appear on the Touch Bar?

 All you need is to hold down the Fn key on the MacBook Pro's keyboard (it's the bottom left key), and the Touch Bar will promptly display the old Function keys.

 By default, the Fn button brings up the Function keys on the Touch Bar.
 However: if you open the keyboard section of System Preferences and explore the options related to the Touch Bar, you'll see that you can customise what the Fn button does.
 Jump to the section where we discuss customisation options if you want to change what the Fn button does to the Touch Bar.

-How to use Touch Bar on new MacBook Pro: How to get the Escape key on Touch Bar
+How to use Touch Bar on MacBook Pro 2016: How to get the Escape key on Touch Bar

 This depends on which app you're using.
 In most of the main apps Esc is present on the far left; this includes Photos, Mail, Safari and Keynote.
 If the app you're using doesn't include Esc, check the customisation palette and see if it's available to add so that it shows up in that app in future.

 At any time, too, you can click somewhere on the desktop and the Touch Bar will revert to its standard default layout, which includes Esc.